We will start by you telling me about your main health concern.

 *All patients will have my email to receive support or ask any questions that may come up.

 If you are a new patient, please fill out the required intake forms and email them back to me before your appointment so that we can have you on file.

-I am not in-network with any insurance companies.
-I am out of network.
+I am not in network with any insurance plan.

 If you cannot submit your intake form before your appointment.

 Please come into the office 10 minutes earlier to fill out the intake forms.